Skip to content

 Polish Prime Minister Donald Tusk meets air force personnel at the 32nd Tactical Air Base in Lask, Poland a day after the drone incident.
 (AN/KPRM)

-The meeting called by Poland on Friday night brings a tense standoff over airspace violations by dozens of drones to a new diplomatic head, as Russia and its adversaries present competing accounts of the incident.
+The meeting called by Poland on Friday night brought a tense standoff over airspace violations by dozens of drones to a new diplomatic head, as Russia and its adversaries present competing accounts of the incident.

 Latest